Gwen Stefani Stuns In Thigh-High Boots And Fishnets In New ‘Nobody But You’ Vertical Video With Blake Shelton

 Gwen and Blake were seated on the bottom steps of a staircase in front of a large picture window.
 The building they were in had a breathtaking mountain view, and a few large trees were also visible through the window.

 The lovebirds were shown gazing deep into each other’s eyes as they sang.
-Gwen was turned towards Blake with her knees up, and she had her arms between her legs.
+Gwen was turned toward Blake with her knees up, and she had her arms between her legs.
 Blake’s body was facing the camera, and he had his elbows resting on his thighs.
 The video included a brief shot of the couple embracing and Blake giving Gwen a kiss on the cheek.
 It ended with the pair sharing a laugh.

 Many of Blake’s Instagram followers responded to the video with praise for Gwen.